 5. Rotational Mentoring

-One of the main benefits of traditional mentoring has been the ability to forge long-term relationships.
+One of the main benefits of traditional corporate mentoring has been the ability to forge long-term relationships.
 But a program sponsored by Women in Technology in the Washington DC area uses a new approach, deliberately rotating the mentors so that participants get access to different people with fresh ideas.

 In this particular program, the mentoring lasts for four sessions, after which the protégé “graduates” and is encouraged to become a mentor herself.
 But the rotational principle also applies in other organizations with longer-term mentoring, where protégés work with one mentor for a year or two before being assigned to someone else.
 Participants lose the ability to form a long-term connection with a single person, but gain the chance to meet more people and to hear a variety of perspectives.

-These five approaches may not replace traditional mentoring, but they do provide an interesting spin on it, and can help boost employee's enthusiasm for and engagement with their organization's program.
-We’ll continue to explore innovative approaches to mentoring on the blog, so sign up using the form in the sidebar to get regular updates about our latest posts.
+These five approaches may not replace traditional enterprise mentoring, but they do provide an interesting spin on it, and can help boost employee's enthusiasm for and engagement with their organization's program.
+We’ll continue to explore innovative approaches to workplace mentoring on the blog, so sign up using the form in the sidebar to get regular updates about our latest posts.